 After decades of dreaming about a relaxing retirement spent on the links or playing with your grandkids, you’re almost there.
 But once you’re down to those last few years of work, reality can start to intrude on those dreams.

-These days, that reality is a volatile stock market that some people think could be on the brink of a downturn.
-After 10 years of steadily climbing upward, it’s likely the market will experience a decline, although no one knows when that will happen or how long it will last.
+These days, that reality is a volatile stock market.
 You’ve probably heard (or read on our site), that there’s no reason to worry about stock market ups and downs as long as you’ve got a lengthy time horizon before you need your money.
-Still, as your last few years of work approach, you may feel concern creeping in.

-For those at or near retirement, even a short-term bear market can have a substantial impact on their nest eggs, especially if they’re forced to make withdrawals from stocks that have lost value.
+But it’s different for those at or near retirement: Even a short-term bear market can have a substantial impact on their nest eggs, especially if they’re forced to make withdrawals from stocks that have lost value.
 “We hate to sell positions to get money when the market is down,” says Katharine Perry, a financial consultant at Fort Pitt Capital Group in Pittsburgh.
 “All that does is lock in your losses.”

 Even if you’re not planning on immediate withdrawals, a volatile market can be hard to stomach.
 If you’ve built up a sizable retirement balance, even a small percentage decline can feel like a big financial loss.
 Still, there’s no reason to panic.
 Making some smart moves now can protect your nest egg—and your retirement plans.
 Here’s what to do.